RegionOrebroLan/Platina-Data/ReadMe.md

 	Add-Migration Update -Context SqlServerDatabaseContext -OutputDir Migrations/SqlServer -Project Project -StartupProject SqlServer;
 	Write-Host "Finnished";

+### 1.3 Scaffold-DbContext

+If we want to know how we should code our DbContexts / Entities we can use **Scaffold-DbContext**.
+Create a database first with eg. **Microsoft SQL Server Management Studio** through the designer or with scripts.
+Then scaffold a db-context from it.
+Then we can look at the generated classes and see how we should "code first".

+- Create a LocalDB-database named eg. "07390b07-29ed-4944-aced-df2ad5b4dbc2".
+- Create your database tables etc.
+- Run: Scaffold-DbContext "Data Source=(LocalDB)\MSSQLLocalDB;Initial Catalog=07390b07-29ed-4944-aced-df2ad5b4dbc2" Microsoft.EntityFrameworkCore.SqlServer -ContextDir "" -OutputDir "Your-directory"
+- Delete the database

 ## 2 Links

 - [Migrations with Multiple Providers](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/providers/)